QueJJ/DAAS/README.md

 ### Customized microservice application
 To run your customized microservice application, you need to modify the **DAG graph info** in the file *run.py* to fit to your application's DAG.

+## Run Derm Algorithm
+Modify the rate, microservice name in the Derm, and select different sample allocations to train models, and select the best model.